whuang288alex/video_feature_extraction/configs/README.md

 - crop_size: the size of the crop mentioned above.

-- dilation: number of frame to extract in each clip

-- mean & std: the mean and  standard deviation used for standardizing input, should be the same as the one used when traning the original model
+- mean, std: the mean and standard deviation used for standardizing input

-- model_module_str: the python file location
+- model_module_str: the location of the python file where you implement the model (typically under `models/`)

-# Bugs to be fixed
+# For changing num_worker and batch_size

-Finding the best num_worker and batch_size can be kind of tricky, as changing num_worker and batch_size can lead to some unexpected behavior from pytorch dataloader due to machine performance issue (the exact number might varies across machines, below is the result on the shared GPU when no one else is using it).
+Finding the best num_worker and batch_size can be kind of tricky, as changing num_worker and batch_size can lead to some unexpected behavior from pytorch dataloader due to machine related issues (the exact number might varies across machines, below is the result on the shared GPU when no one else is using it).

-Rules of thumb: first set num_worker to zero and adjust batch_size to a number that doesn't cause "CUDA out of memory error".
-Then, fix batch_size and adjust num_worker to a number that doesn't cause "Worker getting killed error".
-If setting num_worker is too cumbersome for you, just set it to zero as this should always work.

 - clip
   - only works if batch_size <= 32